vendasta/marketplace-documentation/docs/Guides/oauth2.md

 ![](../../assets/images/guides/sso/OAuth_client_generation.png)

 <!-- theme: warning -->
->Once saved a modal will pop up with your new client id and secret.
+>After saving your configuration, a modal will pop up with your new client id and secret.
 Ensure you save your client secret before closing the modal, otherwise you will need to delete and re-generate your client.

 |*Client Fields*||
 |-|-|
-| **Logout URL - COMING SOON**  |  Front end logout url (*Not yet functional - may be left blank*).
+| **Logout URL - _(Proposed)_**  |  Front end logout url (*Not yet functional - may be left blank*).
 Will pop open a hidden iframe and redirect to this url.  **For back channel logouts, please utilize the logout webhook in the main *Access and SSO* section.**
 | **Redirect URI** | Sometimes referred to as a 'Callback URL' - The URL of the page where the user will be redirected after a successful authentication.
-This value must match the redirect_uri originally used to generate the Authorization `code`.
+This value **must** match the redirect_uri originally used to generate the Authorization `code`.

-### Configure Product SSO Settings
+### Configure SSO Settings
 ![Session Settings Diagram](../../assets/images/guides/sso/sso_marketplace_settings.png)

 |||
 |-|-|
 | **Entry URL**  | The url that acts as the entry point for the product.
 This could be redirected to from various dashboards or emails.
-Prior to redirect the account_id is injected into the placeholder on the url, and should be appended as an additional url parameter on the Authorization URL to trigger the start of the session transfer.
+Prior to redirect the account_id is injected into the placeholder on the url, and should be appended as an additional url parameter on the Authorization URL to trigger the start of the session transfer.</br> Optionally may support a `nextUrl` url param for deep linking.
+This may be encoded into the `state` variable on the Authorization URL to be passed through the Session Transfer flow.
 | **Logout URL** | A [webhook](https://developers.vendasta.com/vendor/ZG9jOjIxNzM0NjA3-overview#logout-webhook) for back channel logout of service provider session.
 As a user could have multiple open sessions across browsers and devices it is recommended that you utilize the provided `session_id` rather than the `user_id` unless you intend to log them out of all active sessions.

-### Client Library or Service Configuration
+### Library or Service Configuration

 Follow your service's installation guide, entering the following information where prompted: